Security at Convexly

 • Privacy policy and terms of service published

-• Data export available in CSV and JSON formats
+• Customer data export available in CSV and JSON formats

 Questions about our security practices?